Tracks - Lindeman Pass

 - Leura Cascades / Fern Bower

-A number of bloggs of recent years mention navigation as a problem.
+A number of bloggs in recent years mention navigation as a problem.
 This is now not the case, although the track is difficult and severely eroded in places it is easy to follow and there are a number of tape markers where the track may be a little more difficult to spot.
 The worst section is the landslide just before the fern section on the eastern side of Sublime Point.
-A number of fallen trees and scree slope have to be negotiated.
+A number of fallen trees and scree slopes have to be negotiated.
 In this section most usually the middle option when multiple paths present is best.

 Starting from the Valley of the Waters.
 From the conservation hut follow the National Pass past Empress, Sylvia and Lodore Falls.
 At the National Pass Turnoff continue on the track further down the creek towards Wentworth Pass and Vera Falls.
 On the Vera Falls track you will come accross a series of steps which lead to a dead end track (Marked by NPWS).
 Don't take it.
-This is the original start of the Robert's Pass.
+This is the original start of Robert's Pass.
 This first section of Robert's Pass was taken out by a landslide.
 Continue on the Vera Falls track and take the new Robert's Pass track.
 This track is easy to follow and is in reasonable condition.

 Two interesting but exhausting side trips are possible on Lawton's Creek, which runs down between The Bowden Ridge and Inspiration Point.
 Heading down will bring you to the old Gladstone Mine.
 There is also a track which heads up the creek just before a small cairn sitting on a large slab (see photo below).
 My solo exploration brought me to a dead end at a waterfall.
 The rocks on the left bank are climbable but it wasn't worth risking it on my own on a wet day.
 This may be passable with more people and equipment.
 Observable on the cliff to the left is an iron bar which most probably was a support for the aerial cableway which service the mine.
+Subsequent explorations have resulted in two passes in this gully, Lawbeck and Bowden passes.

 After crossing Lawton's creek the track heads up to a set of stairs cut into the side of a slab.
 The lower track that leads straight ahead is the track down to the old Gladstone Mine which is a short side trip.